 (Not sure what internet speed you have?
 Test it out with our tool.)

-Recap: Netflix is the winner
+Recap: Netflix is better than Hulu

 If you're looking for a streaming service that will give you lots of entertainment hours, Netflix will be your pick.
 Netflix is also perfect for families since you can stream on up to four devices compared to Hulu's two.